Learn how to use SmartSlice to compute as-printed part performance.

 - Click anywhere on the perimeter of the wheel and drag the cursor to orient the load arrow as shown below.

 You have the option of entering the required minimum factor of safety and maximum deflection.
 Learn what these requirements are here.
-These requirements do not effect the results of a Validation and do not have to be defined.
-However, it is useful to define them so that you can easily compare the computed values with your requirements.
+These requirements do not effect the computed values for a Validation and do not have to be defined.
+However, defining them is recommended because they do influence the regions included in the deformed shape and failure region plots (see Viewing results).

 - Click the Validate button.
-The solution will take about 40 seconds to complete.
+The solution will take about 25 seconds to complete.
 When it is finished, a window with results will appear.
-Note that your values will be slightly different if your load direction is different than what is shown in Step 8:
+Note that your values will be slightly different if your load direction is different than what is shown in Step 8.
+Also, the print time estimate may be different depending on the version of Cura you are using.

 What do these values mean?
 Multiply the factor of safety by the applied load to get the load that causes a point in the model to begin yielding (aka the yield load).
-For this example, the yield load is 1.2 * 150 N = 180 N. The computed maximum displacement is 4.38mm and this simply means that, given the load case we defined, the maximum displacement among all points in the model is 4.38mm.
+For this example, the yield load is 1.16 * 150 N = 174 N. The computed maximum displacement is 4.37mm and this simply means that, given the load case we defined, the maximum displacement among all points in the model is 4.37mm.
 The target is 3.0mm, which means the part is less stiff than required.

 Continue using Validate or switch to Optimize?

 There are several approaches you can take to increase the stiffness and strength of the part.
-You can add more material by increasing the Infill Density, Wall Line Count, or Top/Bottom Layers, for example, you can change the material, or some combination of both.
+You can add more material by increasing the Infill Density, Wall Line Count, or Top/Bottom Layers.
+You may also consider changing the material, or some combination of both.
 To begin, the effect of varying individual settings is investigated.

 - Change the Infill Density from 20% to 60%.